-The Council has on - going issue related the roof in Chipping Norton Leisure centre, the Council may be liable for the replacement cost.
-At present it is difficult to predict the timing or amount.
+The Council has an on-going issue related the roof at Chipping Norton Leisure centre.
+The roof at the centre may need replacement and the Council may be liable for the cost of the works.
+At present it is difficult to predict the timing or amount of the works.